astronomer/docs/software/self-signed-certificate.md

 ## Setup

 Run the following set of commands, and answer the questions when prompted.
-The `Common Name` must match the DNS chosen for the site at Step 1 above, such as (for example) `*.astro.example.com`.

 1. Run the following command to create a private key: